 “Mental Health Advocacy: The New Jersey Experience.”
 In MENTAL HEALTH ADVOCACY AN EMERGING FORCE IN CONSUMERS’ RIGHTS, at 62 (L.E.
 Kopolow & H. Bloom, eds.).
 National Institute of Mental Health, U.S. Government Printing Office, 1977 (with S. Van Ness)

 LAW REVIEW ARTICLES AND OTHER SCHOLARLY PUBLICATIONS

 “Preventing Sex-Offender Recidivism through Therapeutic Jurisprudence Approaches and Specialized Community Integration,” — TEMPLE POLITICAL & CIVIL RTS.
-L. REV.,– (2013) (with Prof. Heather Ellis Cucolo) (in press).
+L. REV.,– (2013) (with Prof. Heather Ellis Cucolo).

 “Striking for the Guardians and Protectors of the Mind”: The Convention on the Rights of Persons with Mental Disabilities and the Future of Guardianship Law, – PENN ST. L. REV. — (2013) (in press).

 “John Brown Went Off to War”: Considering Veterans’ Courts as Problem-Solving Courts,– NOVA L. REV. – (2013) (in press).